 The Nojito is a mocktail (non-alcoholic) version of the Mojito, which is just as tasty as the original.
 All that refreshing mint and lime flavor remains, you just lose the alcohol.

 This recipe basically replaces the rum with more club soda and a touch of rum extract.
-In my opinion, the two tablespoons of brown sugar make up for the hint of sweetness that rum adds, but if you like your drinks on the sweeter side, use the full measure.
+In my opinion, you might want less than two tablespoons of brown sugar because the rum extract adds a lot of sweetness.
+But if you like your drinks on the sweeter side, use the full measure.
 You might also want to use Sprite or 7-Up instead of club soda.

 The muddling step is important.
 Despite how fragrant mint it, those leaves won’t give up their flavor until you press them.
 But you don’t want to crush them.
 The idea is to put some pressure on them with your muddler, and then twist back and forth, squeezing them against the bottom of a dish or cocktail shaker or whatever you’re using.
 In this case, it’s a glass.